//

 PMLung cancer clinicPleural listNew patient clinicSleep clinicWard/ Referrals

-• No respiratory on calls.
+• There are no respiratory on calls.

 Other meetings:

-• Weekly lunch time departmental teaching
+• Weekly lunch time departmental teaching (Friday)

-• Mortality and morbidity meeting every 3 months
+• Mortality and morbidity meeting every month

-• Complex infection MDT
+• Complex infection MDT Tuesday 2-3pm alternate weeks

-• ILD MDT
+• ILD MDT Tuesdays 2-3pm alternate Tuesdays

 Bronchoscopy